Medical Director

 Assisting with evaluation of protocols and procedures with respect to quality and cost outcomes

-Medical Director Qualification Requirements
+Medical Director Qualification Requirements:

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Completion of medical education and relevant residency training required.
-Fellowship

-in Palliative Medicine preferred.
+Fellowship in Palliative Medicine preferred.

-Experience: Work experience in internal medicine, geriatrics, palliative medicine or other relevant field of medicine required.
+Work experience in internal medicine, geriatrics, palliative medicine or other relevant field of medicine required.
 Work experience in a certified hospice program and administrative experience preferred.

 License/Certification: Physician licensure by the State of in which you work as a doctor of medicine or osteopathy required; board certification in hospice and palliative medicine preferred.